coffeemancy/Jets-of-Time-Tracker/CONTRIBUTING.md

 ### Release Automation

-The `tools/release.sh` tool can be used to build a zip file suiteable for PopTracker/EmoTracker.
+The `tools/release.sh` tool can be used to build a zip file suitable for PopTracker/EmoTracker.

 It builds a zip file which follows the exclusion rules per `.gitattributes` (like how `git archive` does), however, it also dereferences all symlinks, making copies of their linked